grz0zrg/ARM-ForthLite/README.md

 May be easy to inline code or compile further due to STC usage in case ones want speed.

 Generated code isn't that efficient due to unused branch with link instruction (or even a simple branch), by design due to minimal Forth core complexity goal.

+See `dictreloc` branch for slightly more efficient generated code.

 ## Registers